React Server Components: How We Got Here

 This works fine—until you want to reuse a field component multiple times, or

 render a list of fields dynamically.
-If you hardcode the id
+If you hardcode the id and then reuse

 that component, you end up with duplicate IDs, which is invalid HTML and breaks